cseanburns/personal_knowledge_mgmt/src/3a-information-sources-resources.md

 The **Databases** link is a separate product, called *A-Z Databases*.
 When visiting this link, we can view a list of Databases the library has access to, and thus expand our search of records to broader categories or subject areas of periodicals.
-Here we find databases like [*Academic Search Complete*][asc], which will let us search thousands of periodicals, including magazines and scholarly journals, across a range of subject categories.
+Here we find databases like [*Academic Search Ultimate*][asu], which will let us search thousands of periodicals, including magazines and scholarly journals, across a range of subject categories.
 *JSTOR* is another database that indexes a broad subject range of periodicals but with greater emphasis on peer-reviewed material.
 Databases may also have a specific focus.